THYROID DISORDERS AND SURGERY

 A test may be ordered called a thyroid uptake scan.
 This test is performed at the hospital by the radiology department.
 A material containing Iodine with low dose radiation is injected into the bloodstream.
 Virtually all iodine that enters our body is taken up by the thyroid gland.
 The Iodine based material accumulates in the thyroid gland and X-rays are taken of the neck.
 If the whole thyroid gland is abnormal the radiology images will show a gland with increased signal intensity which is typical for Grave's Disease and Hashimoto's Thyroiditis.
 If one area of the gland shows increased intensity and the remaining gland is normal or shows low intensity, a hyper functional nodule or mass is present called a toxic nodule.
 Sometimes an area of decreased uptake is present which may indicate a cystic mass or malignant tumor.

 Treatment of hyperthyroidism varies depending upon the condition and degree of symptoms but may include medications, radiation therapy, or surgery.
 The most common treatment for Grave's disease is with radioactive iodine, which causes the thyroid cells to die.
-Treatment of thyroiditis is variable as the condition often causes increased hormone levels early in the disease course but ultimately hypothyroidism requiring thyroid hormone medication results.
+Treatment of thyroiditis is variable as the condition often causes increased hormone levels early in the disease course, but ultimately hypothyroidism requiring thyroid hormone medication results.
 Toxic nodules may be treated with radiation which affects the whole gland or with surgical excision of the nodule, preserving the remaining normal gland tissue.
 The best treatment for these conditions is determined by your specific condition.

 Treatment of hypothyroidism is with medication.
 The majority of people have thyroiditis but iodine deficient diets were once a major cause for the condition.
 Blood tests (thyroid peroxidase, anti-thyroid antibodies) are available which may be used to diagnose thyroiditis.
+Many people with thyroiditis also have gluten sensitivity.
 The proper dose of medication is important and is determined by repeat blood tests until normal function is achieved.
 A variety of medications are available including Synthroid, levothyroixine, and Levoxyl to name a few.
 Other varieties of hormone have been used including Armour thyroid, which is taken from a pig thyroid gland, but this hormone is not FDA regulated and the amount of hormone taken per dose varies.
 The type of hormone prescribed and the dose will be determined by the patient's needs and the doctor.
 It is extremely important for pregnant women to take the proper dose of hormone as children born with low hormone levels are at increased risk of brain dysfunction and cretinism.

 THYROID MASSES AND NODULES

 A thyroid goiter refers to an enlarged thyroid gland.
 The term is still used but was more commonly used when iodine deficient diets were common and gland enlargement was endemic.
 Since iodine was added to salt, this cause of goiter has become uncommon in the United States.
-The entire thyroid gland may become enlarged when diseased or failing because the tissue grows in order to produce more hormone.
+The entire thyroid gland may become enlarged when diseased or failing because the tissue grows in order to produce more hormones.
 In some cases an enlarged gland is normal such as during pregnancy.

 A multinodular goiter is a common cause for thyroid enlargement and in this condition multiple nodules are present within the gland and the nodules vary in size from 1 mm to very large.
 This condition is often associated with hypothyroidism but may cause hyperthyroidism.
 A concern in those who have a nodular goiter is that the gland may become large enough that structures in the neck are compressed.
 Large thyroid glands may affect breathing and swallowing which may become a threat to life.
 These large glands are often removed to improve function, relieve compression, or remove an unsightly mass in the neck.